-Fresh-water Marsh
+Fresh-Water Marsh

 The fresh-water marsh classification (ESI Ranking 10B) is used to describe the densely vegetated coastal interior that is not inundated by salt water and the sediments typically are highly organic and muddy.
 Fresh-water marshes are characterized by high biodiversity and rich wetland habitat.
-This shoreline type is found within the river valleys and along the uplands at elevations higher than the tidal range (Figure 12).
+This shoreline type is found within the river valleys and along the uplands at elevations higher than the tidal range (Figure 11).
 Fresh-water marshes occur predominantly upstream of the brackish-water marshes in the alluvial valleys of major rivers and along inland stretches of tributary bayous and creeks.
-The only extensive fresh-water marshes within Sabine Lake are found on the Sabine River delta and inland along the Neches River.
-Within the Galveston Bay system, extensive fresh-water marshes are located inland of the Trinity River delta.
+The most extensive fresh-water marshes within the map area are found on the Guadalupe River delta and inland along the Guadalupe River.

-Figure 12.
+Figure 11.
 Example of a fresh-water marsh.